IDesign’s customers range from some of the largest Fortune 100 companies to the smallest startup.

 Senior Software Engineer

-After taking the WCF Master Class last year, I felt the Architects Master Class would be the perfect follow up to take things to the next level.
-This class is light years ahead of the industry in terms of content and the sheer volume of knowledge the IDesign team presented.
+The Architects Master Class would is light years ahead of the industry in terms of content and the sheer volume of knowledge the IDesign team presented.
 It’s a unique experience to be able to see the world through the eyes of world class architects, learn their techniques and way of thinking.

 I just wanted to thank IDesign for the class.
 I used things it taught me immediately in my work and found the ideas presented to be quite excellent.
 I would even say those that gave testimonials were not blowing smoke on this whatsoever.
 If anything they are underselling it.
 I started architecting my current system based on your methods, and am finding it to be a really intelligent way to go about my work.
 Juval, everything you said is coming out in spades.
 I feel I can handle pretty much anything that is thrown at me and I will create a great system for my company.
 Thanks again for the class and the ideas presented.